-Dr Nicholas Simcik Arese was a Post-Doctoral Research Associate, from 2015 to 2016, coordinating comparative aspects across Urban Transformations’ international portfolio, and a Research Associate at the Oxford Programme for the Future of Cities.
+Nicholas is a researcher on the PEAK Urban programme.
+From 2015 to 2016, he was a Post-Doctoral Research Associate coordinating comparative aspects across Urban Transformations’ international portfolio, and a Research Associate at the Oxford Programme for the Future of Cities.

 A legal geographer, his current ethnography explores conceptions of property and rights by aspirational middle class home-buyers and a group of urban poor squatters in an affordable gated community in Cairo’s satellite suburbs during the 2011-13 revolutionary period.
 The project seeks to delineate how people invent or simulate law in cities built from scratch amidst profound political ambiguity, towards re-calibrating dominant moral framings of urban legitimacy.